Lime Spiders: Reunions and reformations: Nine Miles High

 Mick Blood suffered a brain injury in a pub fight in 2014.
 The band reformed without him for a one-off benefit show in Sydney on 23 September with a number of guest vocalists, and Celibate Rifles, the Psychotic Turnbuckles, one-time backing vocalist Bill Gibson's band Hey!
 Charger and an unplugged Dubrovniks among the supports.

 In November 2015, the band announced it would play another benefit show at Sydney's Bald Faced Stag Hotel on 23 January 2016 with singer/actor Ripley Hood (Mushroom Planet, Funhouse, The Four Stooges) on vocals as Blood was still not well enough to perform.
 This show was cancelled several days later after objections from Blood.

+In June 2023, Mick Blood has announced the end of Lime Spiders, as he can no longer enjoy existing in music with the intense scrutiny of social media. saying "As you may realise, I've finally given up the rock 'n' roll circus after a highly successful international career with the Lime Spiders, the band I formed 43 years ago.
+I no longer enjoyed the intense scrutiny, made worse these days by 'social' media.
+Random people posting dodgy footage taken on a phone & hurtful comments from online trolls were the last straw.
+The music scene isn't as immediate & real as it was back in the day, providing a perfect outlet for these cowardly types."